Hangz-nju-cuhk/Rotate-and-Render/README.md

 ## Details of the Models

 The model in this repo is an upgraded one which is different from that described in our paper.
 A conditional batchnorm module is added according to landmarks predicted from the 3D face.
-For more details. please refer to our supplementary matrials.
+For more details, please refer to our supplementary matrials.

 ## License and Citation
 The usage of this software is under [CC-BY-4.0](https://github.com/Hangz-nju-cuhk/Rotate-and-Render/LICENSE).